SjoenH/digitalgarden/src/site/notes/Life/GPT Intervju.md

 ---

 Q: Tell me a little bit about yourself.
 A: Hi there!
-My name is Henry and I'm a IT consultant.
+My name is Henry, and I'm an IT consultant.
 I work for Miles, where I focus on frontend web projects.
 In my personal life, I have a lovely wife and a newborn child.
 I also enjoy playing drums and being creative in my free time.

 Q: What are your interests and hobbies?
 A: In addition to spending time with my family, I really enjoy playing drums and being creative.
 I find that music and art are great outlets for me to express myself and relax.